Maikel Garcia Player Props: Royals vs. Yankees

 Yankees Pitching Rankings

+- The 8.8 strikeouts per nine innings put together by the Yankees pitching staff ranks 13th in the league.

-- The Yankees have the eighth-ranked team ERA across all MLB pitching staffs (3.89).
+- The Yankees have the eighth-ranked team ERA among all MLB pitching staffs (3.89).

-- Yankees pitchers combine to allow 112 total home runs at a rate of 1.2 per game (to rank 16th in the league).
+- Yankees pitchers combine to allow 114 total home runs at a rate of 1.2 per game (to rank 16th in baseball).

-- Schmidt (5-6) takes the mound for the Yankees in his 20th start of the season.
-He's put together a 4.31 ERA in 94 2/3 innings pitched, with 95 strikeouts.

-- The righty last pitched on Sunday against the Colorado Rockies, when he tossed six innings, allowing two earned runs while giving up three hits.
+- The right-hander last pitched on Sunday against the Colorado Rockies, when he threw six innings, allowing one earned run while giving up two hits.

-- In 20 games this season, the 27-year-old has put up a 4.31 ERA and 9.1 strikeouts per nine innings, while giving up a batting average of .268 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.